davidm-glitch/home-assistant-eheim-digital/README.md

 Install MQTT Broker in Home Assistant

 ### Step 2
-Install pyscript from HACS
+Adjust configuration part of the eheim_digital.py file.

 ### Step 3
-Adjust configuration part of the eheim_digital.py file.
+Run eheim_digital.py script somewhere.
+More information about that later... ;)

 ### Step 4
 Add this to your Home Assistant configuration.yaml